AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/general-configurable-items.md

 ## Set the bottom pop-up page style

-- `Appearance.pageContainerTitleBarItemWidth = value`: The width of the bottom pop-up page title bar.
-Configure it in `PageContainerTitleBar.swift`.
 - `Appearance.pageContainerConstraintsSize = value`: The width and height of the bottom pop-up page.
 Configure it in `PageContainersDialogController.swift`.

 ## Set the alert style